 Overview

-This fourth Cognitive Aging Summit will be held March 20-21, 2024 in Bethesda, Maryland.
-The meeting will feature presentations and discussions on promising areas of research investigating age-related brain and cognitive changes.
-With a special focus on precision aging and brain health, the fourth Cognitive Aging Summit will explore individual differences in cognitive performance, brain function, and adaptation.
-The summit will also look at the factors that drive these individual differences with the goal of fostering collaboration to design prevention and intervention trials in the context of precision health.
+This fourth Cognitive Aging Summit was held March 20-21, 2024, in Bethesda, Maryland.
+The meeting featured presentations and discussions on promising areas of research investigating age-related brain and cognitive changes.
+With a special focus on precision aging and brain health, the fourth Cognitive Aging Summit explored individual differences in cognitive performance, brain function, and adaptation.
+The summit also looked at the factors that drive these individual differences, with the goal of fostering collaboration to design prevention and intervention trials in the context of precision health.

-The two-day meeting will build on priorities and research directions identified at previous Cognitive Aging Summits, and will be convened by the National Institute on Aging (NIA), and made possible by the McKnight Brain Research Foundation through a generous grant to the Foundation for the National Institutes of Health.
+The two-day meeting built on priorities and research directions identified at previous Cognitive Aging Summits.
+The summit was convened by the National Institute on Aging (NIA) and made possible by the McKnight Brain Research Foundation through a generous grant to the Foundation for the National Institutes of Health.
+Founded in 1999, the McKnight Brain Research Foundation is the nation’s only private foundation dedicated exclusively to supporting research and investigation to better understand and alleviate the effects of age-related cognitive decline and memory loss.

-Join us at the Cognitive Aging Summit IV on March 20-21, 2024, in Bethesda, Maryland, where leading experts will explore the latest breakthroughs in understanding age-related cognitive changes, with a focus on precision aging and brain health, fostering collaboration to advance cognitive health interventions.
+At the Cognitive Aging Summit IV, leading experts explored the latest breakthroughs in understanding age-related cognitive changes, with a focus on precision aging and brain health, fostering collaboration to advance cognitive health interventions.

 Contact